Where to Check In?

 What to Bring?

 We have plenty of golf equipment for every class, but you encouraged to bring your own clubs.
-Other essential items include: snack/water, outerwear, and any medical necessities (e.g., epipen, prescribed medication).
-Otherwise, it’s best to bring as little as possible.
+Other essential items may include: snack/water, outerwear, and any medical necessities (e.g., EpiPen, prescribed medication).
+We also recommend you bring a water bottle with you, but always put your name on it!
+Otherwise, it is best to bring as little as possible.
 More information about acquiring golf equipment below.